Cart

 From IBUs to perception: deciphering a complex measurement

 IBUs (International Bitterness Units) are a bit like the gold standard for bitterness in beer.
 But be careful, it's not a simple linear scale as you might think.
-These units measure the concentration of bitter compounds from hops, mainly iso-alpha-acids.
+These units measure the concentration of bitter compounds from hops, primarily iso-alpha acids.
 Science is all well and good, but your palate has its own opinion on the matter.

 A 40 IBU beer may seem more bitter than a 50 IBU beer.
 Why this apparent contradiction?
 This is where it gets interesting.
-The beer's body, alcohol content, residual sweetness, and even its drinking temperature all play spoilsport in our perception of bitterness.
-Much like the art of food and beer pairings , it's the harmony of the whole that counts.
+The beer's body, alcohol content, residual sweetness, and even its drinking temperature all play havoc with our perception of bitterness.
+Much like the art of food and beer pairing , it's the harmony of the whole that counts.

 Hops, master of bitter flavors

-Hops, the star of craft brewing , offer more than just bitterness.
-Take Embuscade , our treacherous and aromatic IPA.
-Its clean but balanced bitterness is the result of a careful mix of hot and cold hopping.
-Alpha acids isomerize during the boil, creating that signature clean bitterness, while cold hopping provides its aromatic notes without the added bitterness.
+Hops, the star of craft brewing , offer us much more than just bitterness.
+Take Ambuscade , our treacherous and aromatic IPA.
+Its sharp but balanced bitterness is the result of a careful mix of hot and cold hopping.
+Alpha acids isomerize during the boil, creating that characteristic sharp bitterness, while cold hopping provides its aromatic notes without adding any additional bitterness.

-Each hop variety brings its own bitter signature.
-Some American hops create a clean, precise bitterness, other European varieties offer a more complex, herbal bitterness.
-It’s like having a palette of spices at your disposal : each one brings its own nuance to the final composition.
+Each hop variety contributes its own bitter signature.
+Some American hops create a clean, precise bitterness, while other European varieties offer a more complex, herbal bitterness.
+It's like having a palette of spices at your disposal : each one adds its own nuance to the final composition.

 The Art of Bitter Balance in Beer